RajaniPriyanka/selenium-project/README.md

 2.Setting up Eclipse

-  Installing TestNG
+  -Installing TestNG

-  Setting up Maven
+  -Setting up Maven

 3.Running the Project

   From Eclipse

-**Java Installation / Update
+**Java Installation / Update**

 Check your system to see if you have the latest Java version installed.